Williamsluther3/Reading-notes/README.md

 Hello everyone,

- My name is Luther Williams (https://github.com/Williamsluther3), I am here to introduce to you the Growth Mindset,
+ My name is Luther Williams [GitHub Profile](https://github.com/Williamsluther3), I am here to introduce to you the Growth Mindset,
  and how you can catapult your performance to new heights by switching your thought pattern to it.

  **What is Growth Mindset**